ECOC’s Local Endorsements

-Welcome to the new website of the Escondido Chamber of Citizens.
-Our mission is to represent the interests of average residents by gathering and conveying information about public concerns, and by working with local, county, and state officials to urge their support for the best possible quality of life.
+The Escondido Chamber of Citizens was established to represent the interests of average residents by gathering and conveying information about public concerns, and by working with local, county, and state officials to urge their support for the best possible quality of life.

 We have established this website to support the sharing of information about local issues.
 As the site develops, it will include overviews of proposed development in and around Escondido.
 Of pressing concern are the Gregory Canyon Landfill, Lilac Hills Ranch, Safari Highlands, Newland Sierra, and Warner Ranch.